Mr-PauI/Walnut-CGB/README.md

 Note: I havent yet updated the examples, however with minimal adjustments they can be made to work with Walnut-CGB.
 It is mostly a drop in replacement with the only difference being the need to pass read 16-bit and read 32-bit functions to the initialization function.
 Otherwise it functions like Peanut-GB if the flags are set the same way.
 Walnut-CGB has CGB support on by default.
-Unlike Peanut-GB's CGB branch, Walnut-CGB produces RGB565 output for gameboy colour games.
+Unlike Peanut-GB's CGB branch, Walnut-CGB produces RGB565 output for gameboy color games.

 # Walnut-CGB